 Under the Contract of Sale the seller must disclose whether an electrical safety switch is installed in the property.
 If an electrical safety switch is not installed and the seller has disclosed that there is a safety switch under the Contract, the seller must ensure that one is installed prior to settlement at their own cost.

-If an approved electrical safety switch for general purpose socket outlets has not been installed in the property and the seller has disclosed this, you are required to have one installed within 3 months following settlement.
+If an approved electrical safety switch for general purpose socket outlets has not been installed in the property and the seller has disclosed this, the buyer is required to have one installed within 3 months following settlement.
 Failure to do so could result in a $1,500 penalty.